 Now that impact minimization has been talked about, the next question that comes to mind is how can companies built around Supermicro servers maximize the value of their current Supermicro equipment?
 In our follow-up blog next week, we will be providing answers to this vital question.

-Sign up below to be notified of Part 3 in our Supermicro Hack series.
+Check out Part 3 of our Supermicro Hack series.

 Have something to add?
 Let us know your thoughts in the comments below!